fabienp38/wttj_test/exercice2/README.md

   - To be checked with different language (french, english and other supported languages)
  - Check the list of candidate applications
  - Check the resume and the cover letter is displayed for a candidate
+ - Check thaht you can't access to the cadidate informations when the bulk edit (Multiple action button) is activated

 **Public API Test:**
  - With the right permission, execute http request to get the cadidate information